Internship & Field Experience Program

 The Internship & Field Experience Program is designed to provide students with practical and applied experience in Sociology, Anthropology, and/or Criminology.
 This program provides an opportunity for students to take what they have learned in the classroom and apply their learning to a work environment while also developing practical skills and professional connections.
 The internship/field experience is managed jointly by the SAC Internship Coordinator & Site Supervisor.
 During the program, students will work the required number of hours, complete required writing & professionalization assignments, and receive a favorable evaluation from the employer before receiving credit.
 Internship/field experiences are intended for junior and senior-level students.

-Prof Pavioni Student Drop-in Office Hours
+Prof Baker Student Drop-in Office Hours (Sabin 356)

 Additional Information